Cyber-Labs/WoC18ProjectProposals/README.md

 ## 1. Shared Calendar

 - **Suggested Audience:** Second years
 - **Description:** Shared calendar is an android app to solve the problem of clashes of student activities in the college.
-You will design a calendar that will be readable.
+Each club can highlight the dates when they will be conducting some major session/workshop so that other clubs can view and plan their sessions/workshops accordingly.

 - **Goals:**
-  - Build the shared calender up to completion/adequate progress.
+  - Phase 1: Build the frontend for the app.
+  - Phase 2: Add the login and data persistence features.

 - **Requirements:**
   - Knowledge of Java, XML and Android basics.